vezel-dev/novadrop/doc/game/launcher-client-protocol.md

 `id` is the same value that was sent in the request.

 `url` is the NUL-terminated URL to open.
-It can be the special string `|` to indicate that no URL should be opened.
+It can be the empty string or the special string `|` to indicate that no URL should be opened.

 ### Game Start Notification (`0x3e8`)